-Phil and Laura recently became empty nesters after having lived in their Buffalo Grove home for 27 years.
+After becoming empty nesters, Phil and Laura were ready to update their Buffalo Grove home after living there for 27 years.

-The kitchen and connecting eating area with a fireplace were in dire need of updating and now seemed like the right time to do it.
+The kitchen and connecting eating area with a fireplace were in dire need of updating.
 They had thought about minor upgrades, but Laura really wanted to spend more time cooking, entertaining and enjoying her kitchen, so Phil decided to give his wife the French country kitchen of her dreams.

 “We thought maybe we will just (minorly) update the kitchen,” Phil mused.
 “Then we said because the kids were grown, we would just go for it and get what we really wanted.